UN judges to rule on Karadzic appeal of war crimes conviction next month - Journal du Cameroun

 The prosecution is also urging judges to reverse his acquittal on a second charge of genocide in Bosnian municipalities and find him guilty instead.

 After years on the run, Karadzic was caught in 2008 on a Belgrade bus, disguised as a faith healer.
-He was handed over to The Hague and his trial opened in October 2009, lasting until October 2014.
+He was handed over to The Hague and his trial opened a year later, lasting until October 2014.

+Karadzic’s military alter-ego and former Bosnian Serb army commander Ratko Mladic is currently appealing a life sentence before the Mechanism on similar charges.